-PointsBet is all in on NFL betting.
+PointsBet is all in on NFL betting as one of the top-rated NFL betting sites and Super Bowl betting sites.
 In September 2021, the brand announced that it will unveil integrations on the Football Night in America studio show and the new Peacock Sunday Night Football Final postgame show, stating that “Our NBC Sports NFL broadcast odds integrations represent a historic and groundbreaking moment for sports betting and PointsBet.”

 In addition to offering a steady diet of NCAA football betting markets all season long, bettors have the opportunity to make Pointsbets, select an alternate spread number across a range of as many as 24 points per team, and even read a pre-written game preview right there on the betting odds page.
 These are minor enhancements, but they certainly add up.

 PointsBet is the place to be for all of your NBA betting needs.
 In addition to covering off the basic moneyline, spread and totals options, PointsBet offers hundreds of team and player prop betting opportunities for every regular-season and playoff game.
 This sportsbook is competitive in this regard with the rest of the industry’s heavy hitters.